OldManUmby/OSE.SRD.Wiki/4. Magic/Magic-User Spells/5 - Conjure Elemental.md

 A 16 Hit Dice elemental—a being formed of pure elemental matter—is summoned from an elemental plane of the caster’s choice (air, earth, fire, water) to do the caster’s bidding.

-- **Materials:** The summons requires a large volume of the appropriate element.
+- **Materials:** The summons require a large volume of the appropriate element.
 - **Concentration:** Is required to command an elemental.
 - **Dismissing:** While control over the elemental is maintained, the caster may dismiss it at any time, sending it back to its plane of origin.
 - **Disruption:** If the caster moves at more than half speed or their concentration is disturbed, the command over the elemental ends.
 It is, henceforth, a free-willed entity and will immediately try to kill the caster and any who get in its way.